 Stipend Housing

-The Revd Canon Dr GB Bayliss Yes Yes
+The Revd Canon Dr G B Bayliss Yes Yes

-The Revd Canon J V Binns (from 31/01/2022) Yes Yes
+The Revd Canon J V Binns Yes Yes

 The Venerable J Chaffey Yes No

 The Venerable G Elsmore Yes Yes

-The Venerable J French (to 30/09/2022) Yes Yes

 The Revd R J Lamey Yes Yes

 The Revd D W McFarland Yes Yes

 The Revd D J Meakin Yes Yes

 The Revd J M Mintern Yes Yes

-The Revd R A Peters No No
+The Revd R A Peters (to 09/04/23) Yes Yes

 The Venerable S Pullin Yes No

 The Revd S E Sharp Yes Yes

-The Ven D Tyler (from 01/10/2022) Yes Yes
+The Venerable D Tyler Yes Yes

-The ODBF is responsible for funding, via the Church Commissioners, the stipends of licensed stipendiary clergy in the Diocese, other than bishops and cathedral staff.
+The ODBF is responsible for funding, via the Church Commissioners, the stipends of licensed stipendiary clergy in the Diocese (other than when funded by third parties), other than bishops and cathedral staff.
 The ODBF is also responsible for the provision of housing for stipendiary clergy in the Diocese including the Area Bishops but excluding the Diocesan Bishop and cathedral staff.

 The stipends of the Diocesan Bishop and Area Bishops are funded by the Church Commissioners and are in the range £46,640-£47,106 for Diocesan Bishops and £38,050-£38,590 for Area Bishops.
-The annual rate of stipend, funded by the ODBF, paid to Archdeacons in 2022 was £37,507 (2021: £36,830) and other stipendiary clergy who were directors were paid in the range £28,243-£29,758 (2021 range £27,963 - £29,463).
+The annual rate of stipend, funded by the ODBF, paid to Archdeacons in 2023 was £37,507 (2022: £36,830) and other stipendiary clergy who were directors were paid in the range £28,243-£29,758 (2022 range £27,963 - £29,463).

 The charity has insurance to indemnify the directors and officers against the consequences of any neglect or default on their part.
-The insurance is provided as part of the charity's general insurance and as such there is no separate premium payable (2021: nil).
-The cover provided is up to £100,000 (2021: £100,000).
+The insurance is provided as part of the charity's general insurance and as such there is no separate premium payable (2022: nil).
+The cover provided is up to £100,000 (2022: £100,000).